 - Preventing impairment of children’s health or development

 - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

 - Taking action to enable all children to have the best outcomes

 Child protection is a part of safeguarding and promoting the welfare of children.
 This refers to the activity that is undertaken to protect specific children who are suffering, or are at risk of suffering significant harm.
-Section 47 of the Children Act 1989 places a duty on Local Authorities to make enquiries into the circumstances of children considered to be at risk of ‘significant harm’ and, where these enquiries indicate the need, to undertake a full investigation into the child’s circumstances.
+Section 47 of the Children Act 1989 places a duty on Local Authorities to make enquiries into the circumstances of children considered to be at risk of ‘significant harm’.
+Where these enquiries show there is a need for further action, they are to undertake a full investigation into the child’s circumstances.